https://www.freightcenter.com

 How to Manage Customer Shipping Expectations

 Like all small to medium-sized business owners, you put your customers and their satisfaction as your top priority.
-You know the importance of quality customer service in both positive and negative experiences.
-Unfortunately, sometimes things happen that are outside of your control that can frustrate you and your customers.
+You know the importance of quality customer service in positive and negative experiences.
+Unfortunately, sometimes, things happen that are outside of your control that can frustrate you and your customers.
 When it comes to shipping, there are a lot of uncontrollable variables.
-However, understanding some of the common reasons for unexpected shipping changes will help you learn how to manage customer shipping expectations with ease, so everyone is happy.
+However, understanding some common reasons for unexpected shipping changes will help you learn how to manage customer shipping expectations easily so everyone is happy.

 Freight Rate Changes Alter Customer Shipping Expectations